Next Friends suit: The lawsuit is declared

-The suit claimed the Eddy was "in the custody" of Strang and Frye and that no one was allowed to see her, and that her property was being administered "either in her name by others or by her while unfitted for the transaction thereof."
+The suit claimed that Eddy was "in the custody" of Strang and Frye and that no one was allowed to see her, and that her property was being administered "either in her name by others or by her while unfitted for the transaction thereof."
 It furthermore went into detail regarding her publications, copyrights, and estimated royalties and earnings; and asked for a receiver to take over her property until the court could reach a verdict.
 Had the suit been successful, it would have placed Eddy and her property under the legal guardianship of the next friends and permanently removed her personal and financial autonomy.

 Eddy meanwhile employed Frank S. Streeter as her counsel, one of the foremost lawyers in New Hampshire and someone she had worked with before.
 Streeter also had a history with William Chandler.
 Streeter's biggest client was the Boston and Maine Railroad, and when Chandler had sought to expand regulations on railroads, Streeter worked for the company to successfully engender Chandler's defeat in the 1901 United States Senate primary election.
 It is possible that in addition to Chandler's hatred of Eddy and her religion, he also wanted revenge against Frank Streeter for this defeat.